How to write a business plan for a craft beer bar?

 The financial plan section is where we will include the financial forecast we discussed earlier in this guide.

-What tool should I use to write my beer bar's business plan?
+What tool should I use to write my craft beer bar's business plan?

-There are two main ways of creating your beer bar business plan:
+There are two main ways of creating your craft beer bar business plan:

 - Using specialized business planning software,